 The amp-offset algorithm initially computes a robust flux difference measure between two narrow strips on opposite sides of each amplifier-amplifier interface.
 Regions containing detected sources, or pixel data which have been masked for other reasons, are not considered.
 These amp-interface differences are stored in an ampoffset matrix; diagonal entries represent the number of neighboring amplifiers, and off-diagonal entries encode information about the associations between amplifiers.
 A complementary interface matrix encodes directional information for these associations.
 Using this information, a least-squares minimization is performed to determine the optimal pedestal value to be added or subtracted to each amp which would reduce the amp-offset between that amplifier and all of its neighboring amplifiers.
-This method is generalized to support 2D amplifier geometries within a detector, as with LSSTCam, incorporating length-based weighting into the matrices to account for amplifiers that are not square.
+This method is generalized to support 2D amplifier geometries within a detector, as with LSSTCam, fects on the image.
+Such corrections are typically done by calling other Tasks (e.g. overscan, crosstalk, etc.) also implemented in ip_isr .